Spousal Benefit Example

 Check the background of your financial professional on FINRA’s BrokerCheck

-Securities services offered through Gradient Securities, LLC (Arden Hills, MN 866-991-1539).
-Member FINRA/SIPC.
 Investment advisory services are offered through Summit Financial Consulting, LLC, a MI registered investment advisor.
-Gradient Securities, LLC and its representatives do not render tax, legal, or accounting advice.
 Insurance products and services are offered through Summit Financial Consulting, LLC.
-Summit Financial Consulting, LLC is not affiliated with Gradient Securities, LLC.
+Summit Financial Consulting, LLC and its representatives do not render tax, legal, or accounting advice.
+Summit Financial Consulting, LLC is not affiliated with or endorsed by the Social Security Administration or any government agency.